berislavlopac/unclogger/docs/sensitive.md

 # Handling Sensitive Data

-`unclogger` will automatically mask sensitive information such as PII, login credentials and the like.
+Unclogger will automatically mask sensitive information such as PII, login credentials and the like.
 By default, the masked data is replaced by a generic string, which can be configured to use a hashing function instead.

 ## Sensitive Fields